rrazcueta/moonveil/docs/players/encounters/00-encounters.md

 # Encounters

 In a clash of steel or a sprung trap - each moment is a test.
-Dice roll.
-Pockets shift.
-Ability Points are spent.
+You're rolling dice, swapping your Pocket, and spending Ability Points.
 When you hold the advantage, strike!

 ## Initiative